 - the local police.

 However, a breakthrough is becoming possible with the recently approved “LOM” law (“Loi d’orientation des mobilités”, or Mobilities’ Orientation Law).
 In 2020, it allowed deploying autonomous shuttle experiments, with a specific decree for delivery robots, thus speeding up the launch of experiments of delivery solutions.
-In 2022, the same framework will be voted to allow the movement of autonomous vehicles and the commercialization of robot and droid delivery solutions.
+In 2022, the same framework was voted to allow the movement of autonomous vehicles and the commercialization of robot and droid delivery solutions.

 The legal framework of autonomous delivery in the United States

-In the United States, some of the main players in the robotics sector have been authorized to deploy delivery vehicles commercially, often by the thousands.
+In the United States, some of the major players in the robotics sector have been authorized to deploy delivery vehicles commercially, often by the thousands.
 It’s clear that the States are ahead of Europe because of the earlier deployment of experimentation and commercial operations in recent years, favored by: